maros/Zway-MotionTrigger/README.md

 Trigger timeout duration after the last security sensor has been untripped.
 (in seconds)

-## preconditions
+## preconditionsÍ

 Multiple optional conditions to check before a switch will be triggered.
 Luminosity sensors, and the Astronomy module from https://github.com/maros/Zway-Astronomy are particularly well suited to be included in such condition checks.
 Can also to prevent triggering lights if any other light is already switched on.

 ## preconditions.time.timeFrom, preconditions.time.timeTo, preconditions.time.dayofweek

 Multiple time periods when the motion trigger should be active.
 Time in HH:MM format

 ## preconditions.binary.device, preconditions.multilevel.device